BiiT-Solutions/UserManagerSystem/README.md

 Meanwhile, the `User Manager Rest Client` handles the permissions between systems, this module provides retro compatibility to older applications that has used Liferay as an access control application.
-On this module you will find all methods required to get users, roles and organizations as needed on applications as ABCD or USMO.
+On this module you will find all methods required to get users, roles and groups as needed on applications as ABCD or USMO.
 Note that internally, it needs to connect to the `User Manager System` by a JWT, therefor a JWT account is needed for accessing.

 For example, on the next figure: